stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 over it, yet having combinations of symbols which seemed vaguely familiar.
 The briefly scrawled message was this, and its mystery lent purpose to the shaken pair, who forthwith walked steadily out to the Ward car and gave orders to be driven first to a quiet dining place and then to the John Hay Library on the hill.

 At the library it was easy to find good manuals of palaeography, and over these the two men puzzled till the lights of evening shone out from the great chandelier.
 In the end they found what was needed.
 The letters were indeed no fantastic invention, but the normal script of a very dark period.
 They were the pointed Saxon minuscules of the eighth or ninth century A.D., and brought with them memories of an uncouth time when under a fresh Christian veneer ancient faiths and ancient rites stirred stealthily, and the pale moon of Britain looked sometimes on strange deeds in the Roman ruins of Caerleon and Hexham, and by the towers along Hadrian's crumbling wall.
-The words were in such Latin as a barbarous age might remember--   "Corvinus necandus est. Cadaver aq(ua) forti dissolvendum, nec aliq(ui)d retinendum.
-Tace ut potes. "  --which may roughly be translated,  "Curwen must be killed.
+The words were in such Latin as a barbarous age might remember--  _"Corvinus necandus est. Cadaver aq(ua) forti dissolvendum, nec aliq(ui)d retinendum.
+Tace ut potes."_ --which may roughly be translated, _"Curwen must be killed.
 The body must be dissolved in aqua fortis, nor must anything be retained.
-Keep silence as best you are able. "
+Keep silence as best you are able."_

 Willett and Mr. Ward were mute and baffled.
 They had met the unknown, and found that they lacked emotions to respond to it as they vaguely believed they ought.
 With Willett, especially, the capacity for receiving fresh impressions of awe was well-nigh exhausted; and both men sat still and helpless till the closing of the library forced them to leave.
 Then they drove listlessly to the Ward mansion in Prospect Street, and talked to no purpose into the night.
 The doctor rested toward morning, but did not go home.
 And he was still there Sunday noon when a telephone message came from the detectives who had been assigned to look up Dr. Allen.

 Mr. Ward, who was pacing nervously about in a dressing-gown, answered the call in person; and told the men to come up early the next day when he heard their report was almost ready.
-Both Willett and he were glad that this phase of the matter was taking form, for whatever the origin of the strange minuscule message, it seemed certain that the  "Curwen " who must be destroyed could be no other than the bearded and spectacled stranger.
+Both Willett and he were glad that this phase of the matter was taking form, for whatever the origin of the strange minuscule message, it seemed certain that the _"Curwen"_ who must be destroyed could be no other than the bearded and spectacled stranger.
 Charles had feared this man, and had said in the frantic note that he must be killed and dissolved in acid.
 Allen, moreover, had been receiving letters from the strange wizards in Europe under the name of Curwen, and palpably regarded himself as an avatar of the bygone necromancer.
-And now from a fresh and unknown source had come a message saying that  "Curwen " must be killed and dissolved in acid.
+And now from a fresh and unknown source had come a message saying that _"Curwen"_ must be killed and dissolved in acid.
 The linkage was too unmistakable to be factitious; and besides, was not Allen planning to murder young Ward upon the advice of the creature called Hutchinson?
-Of course, the letter they had seen had never reached the bearded stranger; but from its text they could see that Allen had already formed plans for dealing with the youth if he grew too "squeamish'.
+Of course, the letter they had seen had never reached the bearded stranger; but from its text they could see that Allen had already formed plans for dealing with the youth if he grew too 'squeamish'.
 Without doubt, Allen must be apprehended; and even if the most drastic directions were not carried out, he must be placed where he could inflict no harm upon Charles Ward.

 That afternoon, hoping against hope to extract some gleam of information anent the inmost mysteries from the only available one capable of giving it, the father and the doctor went down the bay and called on young Charles at the hospital.
 Simply and gravely Willett told him all he had found, and noticed how pale he turned as each description made certain the truth of the